What type of satellite dish do I need?

 A satellite dish is used to pick up TV signal beamed to you from space via satellite; it then sends this signal to your satellite receiver via the antenna cable for decoding.
 If you have a Sky Dish already on your roof, you can use this with Freeview.

-Live TV signals for Freeview via Satellite are transmitted from the Optus D1 satellite.
-We recommend a minimum dish size of 60cm with a single 11.300 GHz LO Frequency LNB.
+• In most areas of mainland New Zealand, a minimum dish size of 60cm is recommended, with a single 11.300 GHz LO Frequency LNB.

 Devices that are compatible with Satellite Dish

-• Hybrid TV (or Dual Tuner TV)
+• Dual Tuner TV

-• Satellite Recorder like the SatBox S8200
+• Satellite Recorder like the Dish TV S7070PVR

 For more information we suggest you contact an installer or a Freeview Retailer.